osorensen/hdme/cran-comments.md

 ## Resubmission
 This is an update which

-- Fixes a bug with Poisson regression.
+- Fixes a bug in the convergence criterion for projected gradient descent.
-- Fixes some errors in the examples.
+- Improves numerical stability of corrected lasso with Poisson regression.

 ## Test environments
-* local Mac OS install, R 4.2.0
+* local Mac OS install, R 4.2.1
 * win-builder (release, oldrelease and devel)
 * GitHub Actions linux.